tomgrv/devcontainer-features/README.md

 #### 🖥️ Interactive Utilities

 - `git fixup` - Amend the specified commit with current changes and rebase
+- `git fixauthor` - Amend commits with specified author and rebase

 #### 🚀 GitFlow

 Additionnaly, the feature installs the [git-flow](https:://github.com/nvie/gitflow) extension and sets up the Git configuration to use it.

+Configure developpement environnement in one step with:

 Shortcuts are also added to the `git` command to make it easier to use the `git-flow` commands: